d13co/d13.co/content/posts/excess-app-txn-rebate/index.md

  As we have seen with the recently deployed protocol staking, incentives work.
 The altruistic concept of spending more to give back to the node-runners and fee sink protocol would probably do very well when paired with a monetary incentive to do so, even if this monetary incentive is low.

- Personally I would like to hear feedback on this idea, and then experiment with a pilot implementation if it is considered worthwhile.
+Personally I would like to hear feedback on this idea, and then if it is considered worthwhile all-around, look into a pilot implementation.

+_Once again: This is presented as a personal opinion piece.
+Views presented here are mine except when explicitly attributed._